Entanglement Negativity in Flat Holography: Holographic entanglement negativity in flat space TMG

+We may obtain the large central charge behaviours of the entanglement negativity for a GCFT$_{1+1}$ describing a finite-sized system as well as a thermal GCFT$_{1+1}$ by performing suitable conformal maps from the GCFT$_{1+1}$ plane to the spatially and temporally compactified cylinders respectively, as described before in subsection \ref{sec6.2.4}.

+Having described the large central charge behaviour of the entanglement negativity for two disjoint intervals, we now proceed to give a holographic description of such configurations.
+Utilizing the expression for the two point twist correlator from eq. \eqref{3.6} and eq. \eqref{neglargeCLCM}, the four-point twist correlator appearing in the definition of the entanglement negativity for the two disjoint intervals, have the following large central charge behaviour

+where $\mathcal{L}$ is defined in eq. \eqref{conjdisj}, and we have utilized the relation $\frac{c_M}{c_L}=\mu$.
+Therefore, for two disjoint intervals $A_1$ and $A_2$ living at the null infinity of the geometries described by TMG in asymptotically flat spacetimes, we propose the following holographic construction for the entanglement negativity

-where $\mathcal{L}$ is defined in eq. \eqref{modifiedL}.
-In the following, we will apply our conjecture to different bipartite mixed state configurations involving two disjoint intervals in a GCFT$_{1+1}$ and find agreement with the \.In\"on\"u-Wigner contractions of the corresponding CFT$_2$ results in \cite{Malvimat:2018ood}.
+which tantamounts to replacing $\text{L}^{\text{extr}}$ by $\mathcal{L}$ for the Einstein gravity counterpart in eq. \eqref{conjdisj}, where as before $A_s$ describes another subsystem sandwiched between the two disjoint subsystems in question.
+In the following, we will apply the above prescription to different bipartite mixed state configurations involving two disjoint intervals in a GCFT$_{1+1}$ and find agreement with the large central charge results obtained above.
+Interestingly, all these results may be checked against the \.In\"on\"u-Wigner contractions of the corresponding CFT$_2$ results in \cite{Malvimat:2018ood}.
+This serves as another consistency check of our holographic proposal.